 A brief overview of what services you can offer and on what basis.

-Hydrotherapy pools can remain open for aquatic physiotherapy as usual following Covid-19 safety recommendations.
-If the hydrotherapy pool is part of a leisure or school facility, it is up to the operator to decide whether the pool can remain open only for healthcare use.
+Hydrotherapy pools can open for aquatic physiotherapy as usual, following Covid-19 safety recommendations.
+If the hydrotherapy pool is part of a leisure or school facility, please refer to the infection control policy of the leisure or school facility along side national guidance.

 Can I offer aquatic physiotherapy in a hydrotherapy pool?

-More broadly, the decision to use any hydrotherapy pool must be based on local risk assessment about patient suitability, and appropriate procedures regarding water quality and monitoring should be in place.
+More broadly, the decision to use any hydrotherapy pool should still be based on local risk assessment about patient suitability, and appropriate procedures regarding water quality and monitoring should be in place.

 Members should refer to: